hiteshlala/board-games/readme.md

 Deployed: [Shogi or Go](http://hiteshlala.biz:6543)

-* No rules implemented
+* No game rules implemented - these are player enforced
 * Users can join a game 2 person
 * Users can move any pieces

 ## Interactions
 * User visits home page
-* Has list of ongoing games
+* Has list of ongoing games and can watch play
-* Users can watch ongoing game
-* Has list of open games
-* One user awaiting someone to join and play
+* Has list of games awaiting someone to join and play
-* Can create a game
+* User can create a game
-* Start a new game

 ## TODO
 - [x] Implement Shogi